 Figure 1.
-Livestock numbers (A) and numbers of herding households (B) from the last three years in Mongolia as examples of increasing numbers of animals and herding households since 1992 (adapted from the Mongolian Statistics Book, December 2007)
+A, Livestock numbers and B, numbers of herding households from the last 3 yr in Mongolia as examples of increasing numbers of animals and herding households since 1992 (adapted from the Mongolian Statistics Office 2007).

-The current condition of Mongolia's rangelands and trends since the disbandment of the socialist collectives has attracted recent attention (Havstad et al., 2008), yet these issues remain largely unstudied, especially at local scales.
-The few nationwide studies of rangeland productivity in Mongolia (Purevdorj et al., 1998, Kogan et al., 2004, Bayarjargal et al., 2006, Erdenetuya and Khudulmur, 2008) have thus far focused on current rangeland condition only, without the analysis of long-term changes.
+The current condition of Mongolia's rangelands and trends since the disbandment of the socialist collectives has attracted recent attention (Havstad et al. 2008), yet these issues remain largely unstudied, especially at local scales.
+The few nationwide studies of rangeland productivity in Mongolia (Purevdorj et al. 1998; Kogan et al. 2004; Bayarjargal et al. 2006; Erdenetuya and Khudulmur 2008) have thus far focused on current rangeland condition only, without the analysis of long-term changes.
 Rangeland assessments relative to grazing land use changes are necessary to understand the recent trends in Mongolia's rangeland productivity.
-Moreover, some national-scale rangeland studies in Mongolia continue to suggest that rangelands are currently healthy and can support even further increase in the livestock population (Tserendash, 2008).
+Moreover, some nationalscale rangeland studies in Mongolia continue to suggest that rangelands are currently healthy and can support even further increase in the livestock population (Tserendash 2008).
 Such recommendations are based on blurred national averages that lack the detailed documentation of correlation between grazing management changes and rangeland condition.
-Site-specific studies with quantified geospatial data on grazing intensity and rangeland productivity are necessary to complement national-scale studies.
+Site-specific studies with quantified geospatial data on grazing intensity and rangeland biomass are necessary to complement national-scale studies.

 This study analyzed a typical northern Mongolian rangeland using field methods and geospatial analysis tools.
-The objectives were to: 1) document changes in grazing land use from the collective period (pre-1992) to the post-collective period (1992-present) using GPS mapping, 2) evaluate the effects of the observed land use changes on rangeland biomass using Landsat satellite imagery acquired during the collective and post-collective periods, and 3) assess current rangeland biomass and its spatial distribution using field data and Satellite Pour l'Observation de la Terre (SPOT) satellite imagery.
-The decade of 1980 (1981-1990) was selected to represent the collective period and the current decade of 2000 (2001-2008) was selected to represent the post-collective period.
-These decades were chosen due to: 1) the absence of major socio-political and economic regime shifts during the decades, 2) the presence of a major regime shift between these decades during the decade of 1990, and 3) the availability of satellite imagery during the peak of the growing seasons (digital images prior to 1980 were not available).
+The objectives were to 1) document changes in grazing land use from the collective period (pre-1992) to the postcollective period (1992-present) using global positioning system (GPS) mapping, 2) evaluate the effects of the observed land use changes on rangeland biomass using Landsat satellite imagery acquired during the collective and post-collective periods, and 3) assess current rangeland biomass and its spatial distribution using field data and Satellite Pour l'Observation de la Terre (SPOT) satellite imagery.
+The decade of 1980 (1981-1990) was selected to represent the collective period and the current decade of 2000 (2001-2008) was selected to represent the postcollective period.
+These decades were chosen because of 1) the absence of major sociopolitical and economic regime shifts during the decades, 2) the presence of a major regime shift between these decades during the decade of 1990, and 3) the availability of satellite imagery during the peak of the growing seasons (digital images prior to 1980 were not available).

-The northern Mongolian rangeland examined in this study is called the Tsahiriiin tal valley.
-It was selected because it provides a rare opportunity with natural pastoral boundaries that limit the extent of movement by grazing animals during the typically 3-month summer season.
+The northern Mongolian rangeland examined in this study is called the Tsahiriin tal Valley.
+It was selected because it provides a unique opportunity with natural pastoral boundaries that limit the extent of movement by grazing animals during the typically 3-mo-long summer season.
 Pasture land is publicly owned in Mongolia and not fenced or delineated for individual household use, which allows free range for all animals.
-Spatial boundaries in Mongolian pasture use have been described as "fuzzy, permeable, and overlapping" (Mearns, 2004 (pp 139)) and can change from year to year depending on precipitation and forage growth.
+Spatial boundaries in Mongolian pasture use have been described as "fuzzy, permeable, and overlapping" (Mearns 2004 [p.
+139]) and can change from year to year depending on precipitation and forage growth.
 This makes it difficult to delineate replicated study area boundaries in much of Mongolia's rangelands.
-In this study, randomly-generated 100 point locations are used as the replicated sampling unit.
+In this study, randomly generated 100-point locations are used as the replicated sampling unit.